 - D1 Completely disassemble and clean your front forks.
 If you are unfamiliar with this process, STOP!
 Do not proceed.
 Seek out a qualified suspension technician to complete the installation. - NOTE: Twin-Chamber Forks are slightly different than open cartridges.
-When removing the damping rod from the cartridge carefully inspect the thread on the end of the damping rod for sharp edges.
-These edges can tear the shaft seal.
-As a precaution pack the thread with heavy grease before you slide the damping rod out. - D2 Remove the nut.
+Use the Damping Rod Clip Tool (TFHP 01) to hold the damping rod when taking off the bottom bolt. - D2 Remove the nut.
 When disassembling the compression valve for the first time, the thread above the nut must be filed off flat.
 Lightly deburr the end of the thread. - D3 Disassemble the valving stack.
 Lay out the pieces in the order they come off the shaft.
 Clean and inspect all the original parts.
 Be careful to maintain the original order and orientation of the parts.
+You will reuse the Lo-Speed Bleed Valving Stack.
 (You may need some of the original valving for spacing purposes, do not discard.)